CriosChan/AmadeusProject/README.md

+# BEFORE YOU BEGIN
+This project is not the official one!
+The official project can be found at this link: https://github.com/Yink/Amadeus The project is no longer updated by the official developers, so I decided to make some updates, mainly for the French version!

 # Amadeus
-A side project that aims to replicate the Amadeus App shown in Steins;Gate 0 for Android.
+A project that aims to replicate the Amadeus application presented in Steins;Gate 0 for Android.

-I'm creating this mainly for cosplay purposes, thus the design takes priority over actual functionality.
+I create this application mainly for cosplay purposes, so the design is given priority over the actual functionality.
-Hit me up on the <a href="https://discord.gg/fTtJ2Ws">Steins;Gate Discord</a>.
+Go to the Discord of the original creator <a href="https://discord.gg/fTtJ2Ws">Steins;Gate Discord</a>.

-To start speech recognition simply touch her once.
-If you long-click her, she will go on a loop and say random sentences in random intervals.
-Long-Click again to stop.
+To launch the speech recognition, just touch it once.
+If you click on it for a long time, it will loop and say random sentences at random intervals.
+Make another long click to stop it.

 # HOW TO INSTALL
 <ol>